 S.H.A.D.O.
 Research Laboratories designs, manufactures and reproduces cutting edge technologies and original equipment based on the ideas, devices and systems shown in the original UFO television series from 1969.
 We also produce unique technically accurate artwork that displays - as near as possible - technical equipment from UFO.

 Notable achievements have included a GRID Linkup System which enables ultra secure communications with complete multi-node redundancy to all S.H.A.D.O. worldwide stations.
 S.H.A.D.O.
-Research Laboratories is managed by Lieutenant G. W. Grant, and is based and has operated from the ZETA Tracking Station in the Channel Islands since the early 1980's.
+Research Laboratories is based and has operated from the ZETA Tracking Station in the Channel Islands since the late 1990's.
 S.H.A.D.O.
 Research Laboratories also acts as the primary linkage with our main outside contractor, Westbrook Electronics together with other worldwide partners.

 S.H.A.D.O.
 Research Laboratories designs, manufactures and reproduces cutting edge technologies and equipment based on the ideas, devices and systems shown in the original UFO television series.
 We also produce unique technically accurate artwork that displays - as near as possible - technical equipment from UFO.

 S.H.A.D.O.
 Research Laboratories is managed by Lt.
 G. W. Grant, and based at the ZETA Tracking Station in the Channel Islands.